-Supranational, sovereign and agency (SSA) issuers include multilateral and national development banks, regions and cities, sovereign governments and agencies (e.g. Export Credit Agencies, Export-Import Banks and Local Funding Authorities).
-These stakeholders have an important role in developing the market by stimulating both the demand and supply side in the early market stage, thereby increasing liquidity and size of issuances, building benchmark yield curves and establishing best market practices and minimum standards for future issuances.
+Supranational, sovereign and agency (SSA) issuers include multilateral and national development banks, states and cities, sovereign governments and agencies (e.g. export credit agencies, export-import banks and local funding authorities).
+These stakeholders have an important role in developing the market by stimulating both the demand and supply side in the early market stage, thereby increasing liquidity and size of issuances, building benchmark yield curves and establishing best market practices and minimum standards for future issuances.19